About the New Generation Rollingstock trains

 Features and amenities

-Until the NGR accessibility upgrades are installed, each NGR train will have 1 on-board toilet located in the third or fourth car (depending on the direction of travel).
+Until the NGR accessibility upgrades are installed, each NGR train has 1 on-board toilet located in the third or fourth carriage (depending on the direction of travel).

 The toilet module includes a toilet, coat hook, mirror, baby change table, hand wash basin, soap dispenser, hand dryer, and 2 Emergency Help Points (EHPs).